sowmiya511/RD-Infro-Technology/README.md

 *CSS
 *JavaScript

-📜 License
-This project is for learning and demonstration purposes.
+📜This project is for learning and demonstration purposes.

 💖 Made with love and pastel colors.